It’s worth keeping the kids up late for this one.

 Seek out the Dark

-We love the city, but light pollution is a real damper on a meteor shower.
+We love the city, but light pollution puts a real damper on a meteor shower.
 Rooster Rock State Park and L.L.
 Stub Stewart State Park are both local sky-watching favorites, but any place far from city lights will do the trick.
-OMSI is hosting a Perseid Meteor Shower Watch on August 12 at Rooster Rock, and with the bright moon it may not be very crowded this year.
-This is also the perfect week for an impromptu camping trip!
+This year OMSI is hosting a Perseid Meteor Shower Watch (UPDATE: CANCELED) on August 12, at Rooster Rock.
+Here’s the thing, though — it’s really hard to get a parking spot at these prime viewing spots.
+I recommend arriving early, and packing a picnic dinner.

 Give Your Neck a Break